 The Cloudamize agent and ADC run obfuscated code to protect our intellectual property.
 Additionally, the ADC machine will try to communicate with upwards of 500 machines.
 Each of these individually or together could set off A/V software to flag Cloudamize as malicious.
 Whitelisting the software prior to installation is highly recommended.

 Click here if your ADC gets quarantined by A/V software.

 When using the ADC you will be required to authenticate to each server using a domain administrator account for Windows and an account in the wheel group (root or sudo) for Linux.

-It is recommended that you reset account password(s) which will be used for data collection prior to server discovery so they will not need to be rotated during data collection.
+It is recommended that you reset the account password(s) which will be used for data collection prior to server discovery so they will not need to be rotated during data collection.
 If it is not possible due to your organization's policies a password reset utility is provided.

 What makes a server unique?

 Cloudamize software uses each server's UUID as its unique identifier.
-In some instances we’ve seen VMs cloned with the same UUID.
+In some instances, we’ve seen VMs cloned with the same UUID.
 This is not supported by Cloudamize and will need to be resolved before installation begins.
-If a VM is cloned and rebooted with a new UUID, but is running the same workload as prior to reboot, this machine will be captured as a new VM and consume another license.
+If a VM is cloned and rebooted with a new UUID, but is running the same workload as prior to the reboot, this machine will be captured as a new VM and consume another license.
 Citrix VDI environments are an example of an unsupported environment.

 Conversely, if the IP address or hostname of a server changes during data collection, it will have not create a duplicate record.